 Unlike a business loan, which provides you with an upfront, lump-sum amount you’ll need to pay back over a fixed timeframe, a business line of credit comes with more freedom.

-Business line of credit requirements are there to help lenders mitigate risk.
+Lenders enforce business line of credit requirements to mitigate risk.
 No matter what type of financing you’re seeking, lenders will always want to feel confident in your ability to pay back what you’ve borrowed.

 The more confident lenders are about your business, the better interest rate and terms you’ll be able to secure.

-Your business credit score is a major determining factor on whether you’ll be approved and what kind of interest rates you’ll qualify for.
+Your business credit score is a major determining factor in whether you’ll be approved and what kind of interest rates you’ll qualify for.
 This is especially true for traditional lenders, like banks.

 If your business doesn’t have credit history, or if it’s still pretty young, lenders will emphasize your personal credit history.